idexus/Sharp.UI/README.md

 # Overview
-Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code using fluent methods.
+Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code using fluent methods, without the need for XAML.
 It is a wrapper library, mostly auto-generated.

-## Hello, World!
+### Hello, World!

+With Sharp.UI you can do this

 ```cs
 namespace ExampleApp;